xndbogdan/malicious-repositories/README.md

 To detect and prevent harmful code execution, use these tools:

 ### JavaScript/TypeScript Tools
+-   [Codebase Scanner](https://github.com/mathiscode/codebase-scanner) - A quick and dirty tool to help defend against common developer-focused malware campaigns since many of these go unnoticed by common antivirus software.

+-   [njsscan](https://github.com/ajinabraham/njsscan) - njsscan is a static application testing (SAST) tool that can find insecure code patterns in your node.js applications

 -   [**npm audit**](https://docs.npmjs.com/cli/v8/commands/npm-audit) / **yarn audit** - Detects vulnerabilities in dependencies.